-f.
+h.
 Utility equipment like water meters, electric meters, gas meters, external heating or cooling units, or electrical transformers shall be set back at least five feet behind the front façade of adjacent buildings.

-g.
+i.
 Dumpsters.
 Dumpsters shall be screened by a combination of fencing and plantings.
 Where possible, dumpsters or other trash and recycling collection points shall be located within buildings or behind them.

-h.
+j.
 Stormwater management.
-Design and construction plans for the proposed project must demonstrate compliance with the most current versions of the Massachusetts Department of Environmental Protection Stormwater Management Standards, the Massachusetts Stormwater Handbook, Massachusetts Erosion Sediment and Control Guidelines, and, if applicable, additional requirements under the West Newbury MS4 Permit for projects that disturb more than one acre and discharge to West Newbury's municipal stormwater system, and an Operations and Management Plan for both the construction activities and ongoing post-construction maintenance and reporting requirements.
+Design and construction plans for the proposed project must demonstrate compliance with the current versions of the Massachusetts Department of Environmental Protection Stormwater Management Standards, the Massachusetts Stormwater Handbook, Massachusetts Erosion Sediment and Control Guidelines, Town of West Newbury Stormwater Management Bylaw, and the Town of West Newbury Planning Board Stormwater Management Regulations as amended June 6, 2023.